zd3nik/SubSim/README.md

 Game Play
 ---------

 Once enough players have joined to satisfy the game's minimum player count the game may begin.
-The game server can be configured to start the game automatically when the desired player count has been reached.
+The game server can be configured to start the game automatically when the maximum player count has been reached.
 Otherwise the server administrator must start the game manually.

 When the game is started play proceeds as a series of "turns".
 Each turn has 4 phases:

+ * Phase 1: The server sends info messages to each player
- * Phase 1: The server sends a `B` (begin turn) message to all players
+ * Phase 2: The server sends a `B` (begin turn) message to all players
- * Phase 2: Players submit their submarine commands (1 command per submarine) to the server
+ * Phase 3: Players submit their submarine commands (1 command per submarine) to the server
- * Phase 3: The server executes the commands
+ * Phase 4: The server executes the commands

- * Phase 4: The server sends turn results to each player
+Phase 1 provides information such as submarine state, objects that were discovered by sonar activations from the previous turn, detonations that occurred in the previous turn, etc.

+**NOTE: The starting location you provided for your submarines in your "Join Game" message may be overridden if the game is configured with fixed starting locations.
+The true location of your submarine(s) is provided in phase 1.
+So regardless of what positions you specified in your "Join Game" message the submarine info message(s) you receive in phase 1 is the source of truth about your submarine location(s).**

-Phase 3 begins when all players have submitted one command for each of their active submarines.
+Phase 4 begins when all players have submitted one command for each of their active submarines.
 A submarine is active if it hasn't been destroyed and is not surfaced for repairs.
 Any player that does not submit one command for each of their active submarines in the alloted time is removed from the game and given a score of 0.

 After the last turn of the game is completed the server sends a type `F` (game finished) message and one type `P` (player result) message for each player to all the players and disconnects them.
-Otherwise a new turn is begun.
+Otherwise a new turn is begun by going back to phase 1.

 Commands
 --------